Time Attendance Timeclock Systems : Glossary

 Rounding rules can be adjusted to allow a grace period, which may be set

 from one minute to several minutes.
-If a 3 minute grace period is applied the Employee will not be penalised until after
+If a 3 minute grace period is set, the Employee will not be penalised until after

 13. Magstripe Badge